-- 8.5 The recommended Diocesan scale is calculated by reference to the average overall costs of private ownership of four popular makes of vehicle, as last published by the NRMA. - 8.6 For 2009 that scale comprises a fixed component of \$7,747 per annum (2008 \$7,457) to cover lease/loan payments, nominal depreciation, interest, registration, insurance, etc. plus a variable component reimbursed at the rate of \$246 (2008 \$233) for every 1,000 kilometres travelled by the member of the ministry staff in the year to cover other running costs, such as fuel.
-Further information on the calculation of the Diocesan scale can be obtained from Michael Newman on 9265 1680 or mwn@sydney.anglican.asn.au. - 8.7 In determining the variable component of a travel benefit or allowance, it is suggested that for ease of administration that the parish council may choose to set a maximum dollar amount to be paid or precisely reimbursed for each ministry staff member. - 8.8 In addition to the travel benefit or allowance, the parish should precisely reimburse the member of the ministry staff for the cost of tolls and parking fees incurred in ministry related travel.
+- 8.5 The recommended Diocesan scale is calculated by reference to the average overall costs of private ownership of four popular makes of vehicle, as last published by the NRMA. - 8.6 For 2011 that scale comprises a fixed component of \$7.747 per annum (2010 - \$7.747) to cover lease/loan payments, nominal depreciation, interest, registration, insurance, etc. plus a variable component reimbursed at the rate of \$246 (2010 - \$246) for every 1,000 kilometres travelled by the member of the ministry staff in the year to cover other running costs, such as fuel.
+Further information on the calculation of the Diocesan scale can be obtained from the Manager, Clergy & Church Support Services.
+Michael Newman.
+9265 1680 οn e-mail mwn@sydney.anglican.asn.au. - 8.7 In determining the variable component of a travel benefit or allowance, it is suggested that for ease of administration that the parish council may choose to set a maximum dollar amount to be paid or precisely reimbursed for each ministry staff member. - 8.8 In addition to the travel benefit or allowance, the parish should precisely reimburse the member of the ministry staff for the cost of tolls and parking fees incurred in ministry related travel.